chrisvfritz/prerender-spa-plugin/README.md

 ### Which renderer should I use?

-**Use `@prerenderer/renderer-puppeteer` if:** You're prerendering up to a couple hundred pages and want accurate results (bye-bye RAM!).
+**Use `@prerenderer/renderer-puppeteer` if:** You're prerendering up to a couple of hundred pages and want accurate results (bye-bye RAM!).

-**Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
+**Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but the quality isn't all that important, and you're willing to work around issues for more advanced cases.
 (Programmatic SVG support, etc.)

 ## Documentation